Veronica P. Njie-Carr, PhD, RN, ACNS-BC, FWACN

 Research Interests

-• Systematic cross-cultural investigations to reduce contextual and structural health disparities among women of African descent who are at risk or living with HIV.
+• Systematic investigations in cross-cultural research to reduce contextual and structural health inequities among women of African descent at risk or living with HIV.
+Specific to cultural, social, behavioral, and biomedical factors of HIV-related disparities.

 mHealth interventions to address HIV related disparities.

-Global health and related disparities.
+Global health and related inequities.

 Evaluation of teaching effectiveness.